Nonlinear Network Identifiability with Full Excitations: Directed acyclic graphs (DAGs)

 Notice that the dimension $m$ corresponds to the function $f_{i,j}$ in the network with the largest number of arguments (i.e., number of past inputs).

-Unfortunately, the following proposition shows that even in the trivial case when we measure all the nodes, there are some important network topologies where the identifiability problem is unsolvable in the class $\Fzero$.
+Unfortunately, the following proposition shows that even in the trivial case when we measure all the nodes, there are some important network topologies where the identifiability problem is unsolvable in any class invariant by adding constants, which includes the class $\Fzero$.

-\begin{proposition}[Unidentifiability] If a DAG contains two (or more) edges arriving at a same node, then none of them are identifiable in $\Fzero$. \end{proposition} \begin{proof} Let us consider an arbitrary DAG with a node $i$ with 2 or more in-neighbors.
+\begin{proposition}[Unidentifiability] If a DAG contains two (or more) edges arriving at a same node, then none of them are identifiable in any class invariant by adding constants. \end{proposition} \begin{proof} Let us consider an arbitrary DAG with a node $i$ with 2 or more in-neighbors.
 Let us assume that we measure all the nodes (i.e., $\NN^m=V$), which is all the information that we can get from a network.
 Since the function $F_i\in F(\NN^m)$, we obtain:

 Let us consider two arbitrary in-neighbors $p$ and $q$ of the node $i$ and set the functions $\tilde f_{i,p}=f_{i,p}+\gamma$ and $\tilde f_{i,q}=f_{i,q}-\gamma$, with $\gamma\neq 0$.
 Notice that $F_i$ can also be obtained with the functions $\tilde f_{i,p}$ and $\tilde f_{i,q}$, which implies that these edges cannot be identified. \end{proof}